 Canadian Ashoka fellow Dr. Gilles Julien is making sure that Canadian children don’t fall through the cracks.
 His proven model for reimagining and supporting children’s health is expanding across Canada and internationally.

-Giving communities the tools to support a child’s healthy development
+Giving vulnerable children the care and tools they need to support healthy development

 Dr. Gilles Julien is transforming pediatrics into an integrated communal practice that places children at the heart of decisions and mobilizes the resources of the community to help them.

 In Canada, almost one in five children live in poverty.
 Of this number, more than a third are from First Nations.
 These kids often fall between the cracks of siloed social services.
-Children living in poverty disproportionately experience malnutrition, illness and disease — which seriously threatens their capacity to develop into healthy adults.
+Children living in difficult living conditions disproportionately suffer from illness and disease — which seriously threatens their capacity to develop into healthy adults.

-Through partnerships Dr. Julien developed with universities in Montreal, medical students are learning about the connection between socioeconomic factors and health through placements at Dr. Julien’s center.
-He is working with universities in other regions to establish practice in social pediatrics a mandatory component of medical school.
-He’s catalyzed provincial governments to formally recognize social pediatrics and incorporate it into Canada’s health system.
+Through partnerships with universities and the government, Dr. Julien is achieving long-term change.
+He is working with universities in other regions to establish social pediatrics as a mandatory component of medical school.
+He has also catalyzed provincial governments to formally recognize social pediatrics and incorporate it into Canada’s health system.
 In 2018, the Quebec government committed $23 million to social pediatrics.

 In 2009, Fondation du Dr Julien opened Garage à musique, a specialized community social pediatrics centre where services include art, occupational and music therapy.
 Today, Garage à musique serves 1,000 youth per week.